practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Racket/README.md

 ### Execution speed

-Though it's syntax and grammar would definitely make a modern Lisp dialect, it also easy to write slow programs if you are not careful enough or just an inexperienced beginner.
+Though it's syntax and grammar would definitely make a modern Lisp-like language, it's also easy to write slow programs if you are not careful enough or just an inexperienced beginner.

-Racket doesn't have a **string builder** or similar concept.
+For example, Racket doesn't have a **string builder** or similar concept.
 Appending many little strings to one big string, with the usual function _string-append_ (https://docs.racket-lang.org/reference/strings.html#%28def._%28%28quote._~23~25kernel%29._string-append%29%29), which is part of the _racket/base_ library, can become prohibitively slow in this programming language!

 At first, I set a new "record" in slowliness with this solution, resulting at 53 seconds for one program run!
 After numerous experiments I found this concept to be much faster with 9.9 seconds: